{{CurrentPage.Topics.DisplayName}} {{CurrentPage.Subtopic_x0020_Level_x0020_1}}

 If the State Board determines that an application for waiver or modification of rules or a modification of law cannot be approved, then it must notify the applicant within 45 calendar days following the date the application was received.
 If no action is taken within that time frame, then the application will be deemed granted.

-• Applications are sent to the Department of Legislative Affairs, which determines whether the application is complete (i.e., appropriate citation and rationale provided, public hearing held and described, notices included with the application).
+• Applications are sent to the Department of Governmental Relations, which determines whether the application is complete (i.e., appropriate citation and rationale provided, public hearing held and described, notices included with the application).
 Action is not taken on applications deemed to be incomplete, and the 45-day response time does not begin until the applicant submits the additional materials necessary to complete the application that State Board of Education staff have requested.

 • If the recommendation is to approve a request for a waiver or modification of rules or modification of a School Code mandate, then the district receives written notification (via e-mail) informing it of the State Board of Education's approval.